 Targeting the financial model to the correct audience improves business in many aspects.

 The next thing that you’re required to do is set up an assumptions page in which the first one should lay out the complete set of assumptions that you’ve used for your model.

 A financial model is created on the basis of certain realistic and premeditated assumptions.
 These assumptions are complicit with the business requirements and the market demand.

 In building financial models, you are essentially offering the targeted audience a proposal, stating business prospects and profitability.
 To a large extent, this business proposal is based on realistic assumptions.

 3. Set up profit and loss statements:

-The next thing you’ve got to do is set up a profit and loss statement.
+The next thing you have got to do is set up a profit and loss statement.
 Remember, whether you own your business or work for one, it’s extremely important that your audience determine how detailed your profit and loss statements are going to be.
-However, take care to include the major line items like say net income, revenue, etc. Now, the essential bit is that the forecasted numbers should be pulling from your assumptions page.
-In this manner, you’ll be able to show your audience the change in different metrics on the basis of assumptions.

 4. Build up cash flow statements: